AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsubsection{Modification of the baryon-to-photon ratio}

 The program \texttt{alter\_eta.x} computes the BBN abundances, errors and correlations in the standard cosmological model, but with a modified value of the baryon-to-photon ratio $\eta_0$, taken as an input argument.
-Running the program with: \texttt{./alter\_eta.x 3e-10} returns (hereafter, only the relevant part of the output which changes will be given): \texttt{
+The next argument is optional and specifies the integration method.
+Running the program with: \texttt{./alter\_eta.x 3e-10} returns (hereafter, only the most relevant part of the output be given): \texttt{

 Excluded by BBN constraints (conservative limits) Excluded by BBN constraints (chi2 including correlations) }